viltgroup/minium/minium-docs/src/main/documentation/core/concepts.md

 searchbox.text()
 ```

 - Minium expression `$("#container").find(":text").filter("[name=searchbox]")`, which chains methods
-  `.find(selector)` and `.filter(selector)` returns a `WebElements` object that only maintains that same expression
+`.find(selector)` and `.filter(selector)` returns a `WebElements`  object representing the corresponding expression chain.
- internally.
-At this point, no communication with the browser occured yet.
+At this point, no communication with the browser occurred yet.
-- When `.text()` method is called, which returns a `String`, then the expression needs to evaluated.
-At this time,
+- It is only when the `.text()` method is called, which returns a `String`, that the expression is actually going to be evaluated.
-  Minium generates javascript code for evaluating the corresponding jquery expression.
-This javascript code
+Minium generates the javascript code required for evaluating the corresponding jQuery expression and then sends the code to the browser to be executed.
-  is then sent to the browser and it will try to find the object `minium.jQuery` in the page scope:
-    1. in case it exists, `minium.jQuery` will be used to evaluate the expression and the corresponding value is returned
-    2. in case it doesn't exist, Minium is notified and it then generates a different javascript code that
-      includes all jQuery code plus some extensions needed, as well as the same code as before.
-This script will be responsible
+- The generated javascript code will require object minium.jQuery to be defined in the page scope.
-      for, first of all, initialize `minium` object in the page scope (with a custom jQuery version in `minium.jQuery`), and
+Minium will automatically initialize the minium object in the page scope, including a custom jQuery version in minium.jQuery, before the first expression is evaluated.
+In order to do so, an additional request needs to be sent to the browser.
-      then it evaluates the same expression as `1.`.
-That means that an additional communication with the browser is made.

 ## Interactions / Interactables

 Interactions are another key concept in Minium.
 They represent user interactions with the browser, like
 clicking, filling input fields, or even waiting that some element exists.
 Objects that can perform interactions
 are known as `Interactable`.
-Typically, all `Elements` / `WebElements` are interactable. `Interactable` interface
+Typically, all `Elements` / `WebElements` are interactable.
+The `Interactable` interface
-also *hides* interactions behind methods like `.click()` or `.fill()`.
+provides interactions behind methods like `.click()` or `.fill()`.

 The most important `Interactable` interfaces are: